Ignatiusperez/spider-bot/README.md

 ## ❌ Not Available for Deployment on Termux

-This script is **not deployable** on Termux.
+This script is **not deployable** on Termux but soon it will be.
 Please use other deployment options like Heroku, Railway, or Replit.

 </details>